Warning! This post is old!

 noauto option?
 Well, what if you do want your share mounted automatically?

 Because we can't mount a webDAV share until after the network connection has been established, we can't use the

 /etc/fstab file.
 Instead, we will take advantage of everything which we have set up so far to use one simple command to take care of this.

 /etc/rc.local file is executed after boot, and so is an excellent place to provide the functionality we are looking for, so simply add:

-mount -a # make sure this command is above the exit 0 command
+# make sure this command is above the exit 0 command

 Assuming you have a network connection when you boot, you should now have your ownCloud webDAV share mounted automatically.